Bone Health and HIV/AIDS

 Table of Contents

 Bones play many important roles in your body.
 They support you and help you move.
 They protect your brain, heart, and other organs from injury.
 Bones also store minerals such as calcium and phosphorous and make many of the cells that circulate in your blood (e.g., red blood cells, white blood cells, platelets).

 Bones are living tissue and change during your life.
 Every day, your body removes old bone and adds new bone in its place.
 In young people, more bone is added than removed.
 After age 30, more bone is removed than added.
 This makes the bones lighter and more fragile, putting them at greater risk for injury.

 Many people have weak bones and do not know it.
 This is because bone loss often happens over a long period of time and does not hurt.
-For many people, a broken bone is the first sign that their bones have weakened.
-Bone weakness is often discussed in terms of low bone mass or low bone density.
+For many people, a broken bone is the first sign of weakened bones.
+This weakness is often discussed in terms of low bone mass or low bone density.
 Bone mass or bone density refers to how much internal bone structure is in a given stretch of bone.
 More dense bone, for example, has more calcium and phosphorus -- two key minerals that make up bone -- per square inch of bone.

 Bone loss and weakened bones occur more often in people living with HIV (HIV+).
 Experts are not exactly sure why.
 It could be due to HIV itself, HIV drugs, or people living with HIV getting older.
-People living with HIV are more likely to experience three bone conditions to which HIV+ people are especially prone:
+People living with HIV are more likely to experience three bone conditions: osteopenia, osteoporosis, and osteonecrosis.

 Osteopenia is caused by a loss of bone minerals that leads to lower-than-normal bone density.
 Most often, osteopenia has no symptoms.
 The only way to know if you have this condition is to get a bone density test done.
 If you do find you have osteopenia, there are things you can do (see below) to stop it and possibly even reverse it (see the Physical Activity and Diet sections below).